Wednesday 04/13/22

 Entering the week of Passion with Him

 As I told you on Sunday, the week of Christ’s passion has for a long time been a time of reflection for me.
-It has become a week used to walk through THAT week with Him in my studies and in my heart.
+It has become a week used to walk through that week with Him in my studies and in my heart.

-To imagine being an Israelite of that day who is faced with making a decision about who this man is.
+To imagine being an Israelite of that day, who is faced with making a decision about Who this man is.

 - Am I who I would like to be in relation to my Lord and Savior?

-- Is He Lord?
+- Is He Lord, not just in word but… really Lord?

 The events outlined by Mark beginning in the 11th chapter are as follows…